-4.1 Is network-to-network interconnection and access mandated, and what are the criteria for qualifying for the benefits of interconnection?
+4.1 How is network-to-network interconnection and access mandated?

 Operators of public communications networks have a right and, when requested by other undertakings so authorised, an obligation to negotiate interconnection with each other for the purpose of providing publicly available electronic communications services, in order to ensure provision, interconnection and interoperability of services.
 A reference interconnection offer is submitted by incumbent Telecom Italia for approval by the AGCOM, particularly on the interconnection costs.